First female Archbishop of Canterbury hails ‘joyous’ history-making moment

 “This will not be easy.
 Our history of safeguarding failures has left a legacy of deep harm and mistrust, and we must all be willing to have light shone on our actions, regardless of our role in the Church.”

-She said the Church of England has a “responsibility” to stand with the Jewish community against antisemitism, adding: “Hatred and racism of any kind cannot be allowed to tear us apart.”
+During her address, she said the Church has a “responsibility” to stand with the Jewish community against antisemitism, adding: “Hatred and racism of any kind cannot be allowed to tear us apart.”

 She said British society is “wrestling with complex moral and political questions”, referring to the right to die, migration and national identity.